its-sorakun/samurai-sprint/README.md

 Instead of sitting on the couch pressing buttons, this game requires you to physically move your body to control the samurai on screen.
 Jump over lanterns, duck under Torii gates, and jog in place to build up your sprint speed.
 It's the perfect way to get a quick cardio workout while having fun!

+> ⭐️ **If you enjoy this project, please consider leaving a star!** I am actively working on it and will keep pushing updates to make it even better.

 ## ✨ Features

 - **Full Body Controls:** Jump, squat, and jog in the real world to control your character.
 All physics run in a custom HTML5 Canvas game loop locked at a fixed 60 FPS for consistent gameplay regardless of monitor refresh rate.